 For those of you who sleep with a partner, it is worth keeping edge support in my mind.
 As I said before, when you are sleeping with a partner, space is at a premium.
 You want to make sure that you and your partner can sleep toward the edge of the mattress without falling out.

 The Casper and the Emma are about equal in terms of edge support.
 Sitting near the edge of both mattresses, they do collapse a good bit.
 Also, when I lie down near the edge of these mattresses, I don’t feel very secure.
 I don’t feel like I am necessarily going to fall off, but I have felt better support with hybrid and innerspring mattresses.

-You can see the Casper and Emma’s edge support in the photos below.
+People can see the differences in Casper and Emma’s edge support in the photos below.